 Let's back it up a step.
 Do you understand why your business must be "approved" to be able to accept credit cards?

-Our business earns it's income by earning a little bit of money every time one of our clients processes a credit card transaction.
-We should be grateful (and we surely are) that they have chosen to work with us.
+If a payment processor earns it's income by earning a little bit of money every time a merchant processes a credit card transaction, then shouldn't they be grateful to provide services to any business?
 In other words, why would we make our clients go through an application process at all?
-Shouldn't we just thank our lucky stars that a prospective client has chosen to work with us?
+Shouldn't we just thank our lucky stars that a client has chosen to work with us?

 The answer to this question is obvious.
-Of course we would prefer clients to not need to submit an application.
-We would prefer to throw the doors wide open, and let anyone and everyone process with us.
+We'd prefer clients not to submit an application.
+We'd prefer to throw the doors wide open, and let anyone and everyone process payments.
 The problem is that in reality we cannot possibly do this.
 There are fraudsters, identity thieves and other nefarious organizations that we (along with Visa, MasterCard, and the government) most certainly will not process transactions for.
-This falls under the umbrella of KYC (know your customer) which are due diligence checks to make sure we are working with good, honest folks.

 That is only a small part of the story though, and not the main thrust of this article.
 The real issue comes from the following concept: